midtown-ai/glossary/glossary/v.md

  See also [V], [Categorical Variable], [Continuous Variable], [Discrete Variable]

 # Variance

+ ~ the amount that the [prediction] will change if you change the training data

+ :warning: a lot of flexibility in the model causes high variance.
+ :warning: models such as [random Forests] and [Neural Networks] tend to have high variance

  How dispersed your predicted values are.
 Low variance high bias = underfitting.
 High variance + low bias = overfitting.